Road Trip From Phoenix to Sedona: 5 Stops To Make Along the Way

 1. Rock Springs Cafe

 A self-proclaimed “great wonder” of Arizona, Rock Springs Cafe is the oldest independently owned restaurant still operating in the state.
-But, the novelty alone isn’t what makes this a worthwhile pitstop.
+But, the novelty alone isn’t what makes this a worthwhile pitstop on your road trip from Phoenix to Sedona.
 Oh no. It’s the legendary pies!

 Banana cream, blueberry, key lime, cherry, apple bourbon, rhubarb, pecan, you name it.
 After some time driving with seemingly nothing in sight, signs for Rock Springs seem to pop up out of nowhere, right when you could use a pick-me-up.
 Pull over and grab a slice of pie and a cup of coffee and I don’t think you’ll be sorry you did!
 I had their banana cream (my favorite) and it sincerely tasted like nostalgia mixed with sweet, sweet creamy goodness bundled up in every bite.